SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Neck circumference: Doctors may measure a person's neck when they suspect OSA, since having a larger neck is more closely correlated with having OSA than obesity in general.

-• STOP-Bang questionnaire: A higher score on this questionnaire indicates a person faces a higher risk of having OSA.
+• STOP-Bang Score: A higher STOP-Bang Score indicates a person faces a higher risk of having OSA.
 Questions relate to known OSA risk factors like snoring, tiredness, high blood pressure, BMI, age, and more.

 • Oxygen desaturation index (ODI): Like oxygen saturation, the ODI is collected during some sleep studies and home sleep apnea testing.
 This measurement represents how many times during each hour of sleep, on average, blood oxygen level drops by a certain amount.